Hoa Lo Prison Hanoi: Tickets, Hours & Visitor Guide

 Guests visiting Hoa Lo Prison at night tour (Source: Tripadvisor)

-Visitor regulations at Hoa Lo Prison
+Visitor guidelines at Hoa Lo Prison Museum

 Hoa Lo Prison Museum is a place of remembrance, so visitors are expected to keep the atmosphere calm and respectful.
 Follow staff directions, stay on marked pathways, and move carefully in narrow cell corridors and exhibit rooms.